-The term Demonetization refers to an act of stripping out neutralizing a currency unit in the circulation of its earlier status as a legal tender.
-Nations often anticipate positive changes on the liquidity structure of currency and adopt the Demonetization policy in order to counterbalance the current economic condition.
-Most countries across the globe have used Demonetization at some point in time, to control financial situations like inflation and also to boost the economy of the nation.
+The term demonetization refers to an act of stripping out or neutralizing a currency unit in the circulation of its earlier status as a legal tender.
+Nations often anticipate positive changes on the liquidity structure of currency and adopt the demonetization policy in order to counterbalance the current economic condition.
+Most countries across the globe have used demonetization at some point in time to control financial situations like inflation and also to boost the economy of the nation.
 In November 2016, the Indian government implemented the demonetization policy by banning the high denomination notes of Rs.500 and Rs.1000 in order to curb counterfeit and money laundering.

 Soon after the demonetization, the government of India had notified banks not to accept the discontinued currency notes for depositing in small saving schemes.
 However, no reasons had been specified by the authority for such a move.
 Small savings schemes are considered to be one of the most sustainable financial investments that provide better returns at lower risk.
 Moreover, cash transactions were the only practical means for people without access to banks to suffice their everyday requirements and for small-scale investments.
 A considerable section of the society was largely affected by demonetized currency.